chenghungpan/LLM-Hallucination/README.md

 At the cutting edge of AI, LLMs like GPT-3 and BERT have demonstrated remarkable abilities in generating human-like text and understanding complex language patterns.
 However, these sophisticated models are not without their quirks.
 One notable issue is their tendency to 'hallucinate' - producing text that is coherent and fluent, yet factually incorrect or nonsensical.
 This phenomenon not only poses significant challenges for AI reliability and trustworthiness but also opens up fascinating avenues for research into the workings and limitations of current AI language models.
 Understanding and addressing this issue is crucial as we integrate these powerful tools more deeply into our digital lives and decision-making processes.

+## 1. What is LLM Hallucination?
+LLM (Large Language Model) hallucination refers to a phenomenon where these advanced AI models generate text that is coherent and fluent but factually incorrect, misleading, or nonsensical.
 Hallucinations in LLMs pose challenges for applications where accuracy and factual correctness are crucial, such as in news generation, educational tools, or decision support systems.
 Addressing this issue is an area of active research, focusing on improving training data, model architectures, and incorporating mechanisms for fact-checking and real-world knowledge integration.

-## 1. What is LLM Hallucination?
-LLM (Large Language Model) hallucination refers to a phenomenon where these advanced AI models generate text that is coherent and fluent but factually incorrect, misleading, or nonsensical.
-This issue arises from the model's design and training process.
-Key aspects of LLM hallucination include:

 ## 2. What is the Root Causes of LLM Hallucination